Askey--Wilson polynomials, quadratic harnesses and martingales: Construction in the general case

 (This formula needs to be re-written in an equivalent form to cover the cases when $abcd=0$.
-It is convenient to count as ``atom" the case $|q^j a|= 1$ even though the corresponding probability is $0$.)
+It is convenient to count as an ``atom'' the case $|q^j a|= 1$ even though the corresponding probability is $0$.
+Formula (\ref{p_j}) incorporates a correction to the typo in \cite {AskeyWilson85}, (2.10), as in \cite{KoekoekSwarttouw}, Section 3.1.)

+The continuous component is completely absent when $K(a,b,c,d)=0$ [recall (\ref{K})].
+Although under the assumptions of Theorem \ref {Thm-QH-q} the univariate distributions are never purely discrete, we still need to consider the case $K(a,b,c,d)=0$ as we need to allow transition probabilities of Markov processes to be purely discrete.

-We remark that if $X$ has distribution $\nu(dx;a,b,c,d)$ then formulas for $\E(X)$ and $\V(X)$ from Proposition \ref{awmom} hold now for all admissible choices of parameters $a,b,c,d$, as these expressions can equivalently be derived from the fact that the first two Askey-Wilson polynomials integrate to zero.
+We remark that if $X$ has distribution $\nu(dx;a,b,c,d)$, then formulas for ${\mathbb E}(X)$ and $\operatorname{Var}(X)$ from Proposition \ref{awmom} hold now for all admissible choices of parameters $a,b,c,d$, as these expressions can equivalently be derived from the fact that the first two Askey--Wilson polynomials integrate to zero.